fatedier/frp/README.md

 `plugin_http_user` and `plugin_http_passwd` are configuration parameters used in `http_proxy` plugin.

 ## Development Plan

 * Log http request information in frps.
 * Direct reverse proxy, like haproxy.
 * Load balance to different service in frpc.
-* Frpc can directly be a webserver for static files.
-* P2p communicate by making udp hole to penetrate NAT.
 * kubernetes ingress support.

 ## Contributing